-It is a myth that the First World War liberated women.
+It is a myth that either of the World Wars liberated women.

-But what really happened?
-Ladies Can’t Climb Ladders focuses on the lives of pioneering women forging careers in the fields of medicine, law, academia, architecture, engineering and the church.
-In her startling study into the public and private worlds of these unsung heroines, Jane Robinson sheds light on their desires and ambitions, and how family and society responded to this emerging class of working women.
+Ladies Can't Climb Ladders focuses on the lives of six women - six pioneers - forging paths in the fields of medicine, law, academia, architecture, engineering and the church.
+Robinson's startling study into the public and private lives of these women sheds light not on the desires and ambitions of her subjects but how family and society responded to the working woman and what their legacy looks like today.

 This book is written in their honour.
-Their shared vision, sacrifice and spirited perseverance began a process we have yet to finish.
-Their experiences raise live questions about equal opportunity, the gender pay gap, the work/life balance – and whether it is possible for women to have it all.
+It is a book about live subjects: equal opportunity, the gender pay gap, and whether women can expect, or indeed deserve, to have it at all.

 'An important and crackingly good read.' - Telegraph

 A well researched and entertaining read…a wonderful celebration of female pioneers

 Robinson writes with an often witty touch, which only serves to throw into furious relief the seriousness of the resistance women faced . . .
 An excellent companion to Robinson's Bluestockings.

 An entertaining guide, dipping into ladies’ journals of the time to add levity to what indeed is a serious message.